Why the value system of God matters

 A problem is that the thinking of many Christians remains centered on legal models.
 We recognize the critical importance of love and relationship in Christianity.
 However, these parts have not become centrally integrated into our most common theological models.
 This is very unfortunate because we use our theological models to give us guidance for how we are to live.

-This values perspective on Christianity starts with a model based on value systems and relationship, and God's Value System of love.
+This values perspective on Christianity starts with a model based on value systems and relationship, and then the value system of God, which is sacrificial love for the benefit of others.
 It then builds up a complete theological perspective.
 In this new context, many ideas that had previously been theologically complicated now become easy to understand.
 These principles which underly Christianity intuitively ring true to both Christians and non-Christians alike.
 Theology which once had been merely academic now becomes directly practical in everyday living.
 And it guides us into right and loving relationship with God and with all the members of His body.

 That is why this value system and relationship view of Christianity matters!